Search by Keyword

 In the Hindu holy book Bhagavad Gita, the following verse is found: "They are forever free who renounce all selfish desires and break away from the ego-cage of I-me-mine, to be united with the Lord.
 This is the supreme state; attain to this and pass from death to immortality."
 George was very familiar with this Hindu text and was an avid reader and studier of all things Eastern.
 "I kept coming across the words 'I, me and mine" in books about Yoga and stuff.
 I mean, and about the meaning of life and the difference between the ego and the soul, the real you and the 'you' that people mistake their identity to be.
 This bag of flesh and bones and the ego.
 And that's really it.
 'I, me and mine' is all ego orientation.
 It's something that is used all the time.”

 “It's a heavy waltz,” George explained to Michael Lindsay-Hogg and Ringo on January 8th, 1969 when he was premiering the song to them while playing John's Epiphone Casino guitar.
 Similar to John Lennon finding inspiration from watching television, evidenced in "Good Morning, Good Morning" and "Cry Baby Cry," George revealed to them a similar experience from the previous night.
-"It was the TV, you see," George explained, "that science fiction thing (referring to an episode of "Out Of The Unknown"), but then it suddenly turned into that crap about medals and things.
+"It was the TV, you see," George explained, "that science fiction thing (referring to an episode of "Out Of The Unknown: Immortality Inc."), but then it suddenly turned into that crap about medals and things.
 That's what gave me the idea.
-Suddenly it was the bit where they were all coming in from the ball.
+Suddenly it was the bit where they were all coming into the ball.
 I think it was Austria, and they all had their medals.
 And there was some music that was just playing...like a 3/4 thing.
 Some things like that happen where you just hear something, and it registers in your head as something else.
-And so I just had it in there, the waltz thing...It's like one of those things where they're all swaying!"
+And so I just had it my head, just the waltz thing, and it was fitting...It's like one of those things where they're all swaying!"

-What George was referring to was a weekly BBC program entitled "Europa," the episode that aired on January 7th, 1969 being called "The Titled And The Untitled."
+What George was referring to was a weekly BBC program entitled "Europa," the episode that aired on January 7th, 1969 being called "The Titled And The Unentitled."
 This episode discussed, as the original TV listing described, "looks at the aspects of pomp and circumstance through European eyes, with a special report from French Television on the investiture this summer of the Prince Of Wales."
 Discussions of the medals given out appeared as "crap" to George, but the music being played in the background sparked his interest.
-The piece of music being played sometime between 9:55 and 10:25 pm of this broadcast that evening was Johann Strauss' "Kaiser Walzer."
-Therefore, apart from refering to Beethoven and Tchaikovsky in the Chuck Berry classic on the "With The Beatles" album, it was actually the classical composer Strauss that inspired George to write a Beatles song.
+The piece of music being played sometime between 9:55 and 10:25 pm of this broadcast that evening was "Kaiser-Walzer" by Johann Strauss II.
+Therefore, apart from refering to Beethoven and Tchaikovsky in the Chuck Berry classic from the "With The Beatles" album back in 1963, it was actually the classical composer Strauss that inspired George to write a Beatles song.

 As heard in the “Let It Be” movie, George's original idea included a shift into a flamenco-style guitar break, which at the time met with John's disapproval, complaining "we're a rock and roll band, you know."
-Paul suggested an additional element to the song to be added between the waltz verse and the flamenco guitar break, saying: "That sounds like it would be a good rock bit, it gets out of the idea of a waltz."
-A 12-bar blues segment was thereby written on the spot, with a bit of lyrical harmony thrown in from George and Paul.
+Paul suggested an additional element be added to the song between the waltz verse and the flamenco guitar break, saying: "That sounds like it would be a good rock bit, it gets out of the idea of a waltz."
+A 12-bar blues segment, which changed the song from a minor key in the verses to a major key, was thereby written on the spot, with a bit of lyrical harmony thrown in from George and Paul.
 "Just do it like a 'beep beep' harmony," Paul suggests, referring to their vocalizations in "Drive My Car."
 The harmonized lyrics on this day changed from "my my my" to "my my, me me, mine" (preferred by Paul) and then "I I, me me, mine" (at George's insistence).
 The melody, lyrics and arrangement of "I Me Mine" was solidified on this day, evidenced by the officially released version of the song as recorded in January of 1970.

 At this point, the song consisted of verses and the above-mentioned flamenco-style bridge, although the lyrics to the verses are as we've come to know them on the finished recording.
 He interupts himself during this demo to explain his inspiration for the song from the previous night's TV show, as related above, which then moves into a detailed discussion between George and Ringo about the science fiction show “Out Of The Unknown” that also aired that evening.
 Paul then arrives, which leads to George introducing the song to him as well.